uuyen/docker-birthday-3/tutorial.md

 80/tcp -> 0.0.0.0:32773
 ```

-If you're on Linux, you can open [http://localhost:32773](http://localhost:32773) in your browser.
+If you're on Linux, you can open [http://localhost:32773](http://localhost:32773) (replace 32773 with your port for 80/tcp) in your browser.
 If you're on Windows or a Mac, you need to find the IP of the hostname.

 ```
 $ docker-machine ip default